QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

     * NOTE: In UE5.3.2 Precomputed Visibility (PCV) is sorta broken - you cannot visualize cells in the Editor and you can never really get rid of the Error Message.
     * You can disable the Error Message in *Project Settings > Engine Settings > Rendering > Culling* and disable `Warn about no precomputed visibiilty`.
     * You can STILL build PCV and the data will remain, but you will not be able to verify it.
 You will need to enable `Precompute Visibility` in World Settings to get it to build.
-    * PCV will usually build after lighting.
+    * PCV will usually build after lighting, and selecting this will usually force rebuild the lighting anyway.

 My usual build process currently is: Build Geometery > Pathing > Lighting.
 Once the builds complete, you should `File > Save All`